jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Home_Work/Assignment_6.md

 - **Turn in your answers as the .txt file on Canvas by uploading your file.**
 - Assignments account for 70% of your final grade.

----

-**!!!
-Hint**: If the question asks for a command, write out the full command line entry as you would write it on the command line to generate the requested task.

----

-## Preparation for the exercise

 ## Question 1